-The next four-day Introduction to Vedic Meditation courses will be held:
+The next four-day Introduction to Vedic Meditation course will be held in May, 2018.
+Request a referral.

-There are not scheduled courses in Toronto at this time.
-For a referral, please email firstname.lastname@example.org
+There are not scheduled courses in SF at this time.
+Request a referral.

 There are not scheduled courses in LA at this time.
-For a referral, please email email@example.com
+Request a referral.

 The Introduction is a free one hour lecture and question/answer session designed for anyone interested in learning more about Vedic Meditation — a simple, effortless and highly beneficial practice that absolutely anyone can learn.
 Topics will include the technique’s origins, an overview of the mechanics of the practice itself, its benefits (including reduction of stress and an increase in energy and peace of mind), and how to learn.
 This talk is required before taking the full four-day course in Vedic Meditation.